awsdocs/nice-dcv-user-guide/doc_source/getting-started.md

 # Getting Started with NICE DCV<a name="getting-started"></a>

-NICE Desktop Cloud Visualization is a remote visualization technology that enables users to securely connect to graphic\-intensive 3D applications hosted on a remote high\-performance server\.
+NICE DCV is a remote visualization technology that enables users to securely connect to graphic\-intensive 3D applications hosted on a remote high\-performance server\.
 With NICE DCV, you can make a server's high\-performance graphics processing capabilities available to multiple remote users by creating secure client sessions\.
 This enables your users to use resource\-intensive applications with relatively low\-end client computers by using the server's processor, GPU, I/O capabilities, and memory\.

 In a typical NICE DCV scenario, a graphic\-intensive application, such as a 3D modeling or computer\-aided design application, is hosted on a high\-performance server that provides a high\-end GPU, fast I/O capabilities, and large amounts of memory\.
 The **NICE DCV server** software is installed and configured on the server and it is used to create a secure session\.
 You use a **NICE DCV client** to remotely connect to the session and use the application hosted on the server\.
 The server uses its hardware to perform the high\-performance processing required by the hosted application\.
 The **NICE DCV server** software compresses the visual output of the hosted application and streams it back to you as an encrypted pixel stream\.
 Your **NICE DCV client** receives the compressed pixel stream, decrypts it, and then outputs it to your local display\.